 Later, galvanized steel pipe replaced lead pipe in water systems, which probably saved plenty of lives too.
 Now, plastic is used, and builders recommend replacing galvanized pipes due to the risk of rust.

 Though galvanized metal isn’t used for pipes anymore, most metal products that are going to be exposed to the elements undergo galvanization.
 This includes ladders, balconies, and outdoor metal benches, among others.

 Galvanized Metal Troughs Won’t Last Forever

 You can’t stop the aging process for a metal planter anymore than you can for other types of metal.
 The galvanized coating will eventually wear off and the tank will start to rust.
 When this will happen is going to depend on factors like your climate, the chemical composition of your air and water, and the acidity in your soil.
 Some people report rusting after three years, some people say their tanks lasted 10 years or more.
-This chart gives an estimate of galvanized metal lifespan based on climate zone:
+This chart gives an estimate of galvanized metal water trough lifespan based on climate zone:

 The best cities for galvanized metal survival are those in rural areas with little to no air pollution.
 The worst are those in heavily-industrial areas.
 The American Galvanizers Association provided example cities for each area.

 This message thread at HomesteadingToday has ideas about refinishing metal troughs.
-If you want a trough-esque planter that’s going to last longer than that, you’ll have to invest in a porcelain tub, or stainless steel.
+If you want a trough-esque planter or container that’s going to last longer than that, you’ll have to invest in a porcelain tub, or stainless steel.
 But, while your trough will begin to rust, that doesn’t mean it’s going to immediately collapse.
 There’s a good chance some light rusting will look charming in your garden and have a longer lifespan.